 No, the door is too small.
 One of the worst ideas ever is to fly 2 external 3S LiPos which interfere with the MAG/compass and create TBE RTH issues/situations - as the battery door is a fixed size, the 3S CarbonBird LiPo HERE offers superior in specs and fits perfectly. ..... but - yes.....OK, we modified our phantoms - one one we fly 4S internal LiPo - see bottom of this page. on the other we drastically modified the bottom half to take 2 internal 3S and added cooloing as well.

-No. Consider using the WaterBouy system or something similar if your planning to fly over fresh inland water - Phantom does not float at all (Also be sure to fly the GoPro3 inside its underwater housing) - a phantom landing or crashing into the ocean will be written-off within minutes due to salt water ingress to the motors and electronics ! flying over the sea is classed as "extreme high risk". we don't recommend it.
+No. absolutely Not.
+Consider using the WaterBouy system or something similar if your planning to fly over fresh inland water/rivers - Phantom does not float at all ! sinks fast !
+(Also be sure to fly the GoPro3 inside its underwater housing) - a phantom landing or crashing into the ocean/salt water will be written-off within seconds/minutes due to salt water immersion/ingress to the motors and electronics ! flying over the sea/ocean/water is classed as "extreme high risk". we don't recommend it.
+Keep well away (2km) from the sea/ocean/water unless you under the extreme risk of what you are doing - at your own risk !
+Keep away from salt spray found at beaches - salt corrosion/immersion is NOT covered by warranty !

 Does it come with Prop guards ?